Shred Security researchers are experts in Cosmos security (SDK, CometBFT, IBC, custom modules). Contact us for security reviews.

 4. Fork or invalid commit, slashing honest.

-Impact: Invalid commits and forks; $5M slashing (high severity).
+Impact: Invalid commits and forks; slashing risk (high severity).

 Recommendations: